 Using this quality approach ensures repeatable consistency for each additional weld produced on the machine.
 The results are represented visually on the Playback Graph shown below the three steps.

 One component is positioned in a stationary clamp.
 The second part is positioned in the rotating spindle, which is then brought up to a pre-defined rotational speed (blue line on graph).
 At the right moment, pre-defined axial force (red line on graph) is applied.

 These conditions are maintained for a predetermined time.
-A second step of pressure is applied (second step on red line on graph at about 1 seconds in this example) until the desired temperatures and material conditions exist.
+The second step of pressure is applied (second step on red line on the graph at about 1 seconds in this example) until the desired temperatures and material conditions exist.
 It’s during this stage that the two materials are plasticized (become malleable).
 The green line signifies measurement of “length loss” and triggers the stopping point when the part reaches planned Overall Length.